ibm-cloud-docs/vpc/bs_snapshots_restore.md

 Restoring an instance directly from snapshot consistency group identifier is not supported.
 However, you can restore a virtual server instance by restoring all of its boot and data volumes from the snapshots that are part of a consistency group.

 All snapshots inherit their encryption type and key from the parent volume.
-When you create a volume from a first generation snapshot, you can either keep the encryption the same as the snapshot or change your keys.
-When the first-generation snapshot is protected with provider-managed keys, you can also opt to add customer managed keys.
+When you create a volume from a first-generation snapshot, you can either keep the encryption the same as the snapshot or change your keys.
+When the first-generation snapshot is protected with provider-managed keys, you can also opt to add customer-managed keys.
 If your snapshot was protected with customer-managed keys, your new volume must also have customer-managed keys.
 When you create a volume from a second-generation snapshot, your volume must have the same encryption type (provider-managed or customer-managed) as the snapshot.

 ## Limitations
 {: #snapshots-vpc-restore-limitations}